-- 1. Baccalaureate degree in nursing or a non-nursing discipline with an associate degree in nursing from a regionally-accredited college or university in the United States or a foreign college or university which is approved by an international transcript evaluation organization recognized by Oklahoma Wesleyan University (see International Student Admissions Criteria). - 2.
+- 1. Baccalaureate degree in nursing or a non-nursing discipline with an associate degree in nursing from a regionally-accredited college or university in the United States, a four-year college or university that is a member of a regional or faith-based accrediting organization that is recognized by the Council for Higher Education or a foreign college or university which is approved by an international transcript evaluation organization recognized by Oklahoma Wesleyan University (see International Student Admissions Criteria). - 2.
 Any other official transcripts needed to verify undergraduate prerequisite courses or graduate transfer credit. - 3.
 An undergraduate GPA of 3.0 on a 4.0 scale (probationary admission may be granted for GPA's as low as 2.50). - 4.
 For applicants for whom English is a second language, students must submit an acceptable score on the Test of English as a Foreign Language (TOEFL), requiring a score greater than 69 internet-based, 190 computer-based or 525 paper-based.
 Students who have an earned degree from a U.S. institution are exempt from the TOEFL requirement. - 5.
 Current unencumbered registered nurse licensure in the United States.
 Students must be licensed in the state in which their practicum and capstone project are implemented. - 6.
 Completion of an undergraduate Statistics course with a grade of "C-" or better. - 7.
-Completion of Health Assessment course with a grade of "C-" or better.
+Completion of Health Assessment course with a grade of "C" or better only if enrolling in the Nursing Education track.